microsoft/rushstack/api/api-extractor.imarkuplinebreak.md

 # IMarkupLineBreak interface

-A line break, similar to the "&lt;br&gt;" tag in HTML.
+A line break, similar to the "<br>" tag in HTML.

 ## Properties